stormatics/pg_cirrus/3-node-cluster/README.md

 Download init.sh file from pg_cirrus repository and execute it on all the nodes inside the cluster
 - curl -OL https://raw.githubusercontent.com/mahatariq11/pg_cirrus/refs/heads/dev-improving-codebase/3-node-cluster/init.sh
 - chmod +x init.sh
-- ./init.sh

 Open the init.sh file and search for:
 - POSTGRES_PASSWORD="<postgres_password>"

- Replace the password value with your OS user's postgres password.
+ Replace the password value with your OS user's postgres password and then run this file by following command:
+- ./init.sh

 # Setup passwordless SSH access from pg_cirrus node to other nodes